 Similar Posts

-How to create a finite-state machine in VHDL
+How to use a function in VHDL

 Though those two codes are logically equivalent, the right one infers a transparent latch, it shouldn’t be used for synthesis.